datastax-labs/sperf/docs/contrib.md

 ## Testing and validation

+make sure you have Make installed

-1. run `scripts/test`
+1. run `make test`
-2. run `scripts/lint`
+2. run `make lint`

 ## CI Server

-This is done using GitHub actions are are located [here](https://github.com/DataStax-Toolkit/sperf/tree/master/.github/workflows) and automatically run tests on python 3.6-3.9 on Windows, Mac and Linux
+This is done using GitHub actions are are located [here](https://github.com/DataStax-Toolkit/sperf/tree/master/.github/workflows) and automatically run tests on python 3.7-3.9 on Windows, Mac and Linux

 ## Creating a binary

 ### Manually

-If you want to test the project or create a binary just out of your local work run the script `./scripts/build` which will generate a binary ready for use on your platform.
+If you want to test the project or create a binary just out of your local work run the script `make build` which will generate a binary ready for use on your platform.
 However, be aware of limitations with this method detailed [here for Linux](https://github.com/pyinstaller/pyinstaller/wiki/FAQ#gnulinux) and [for Mac](https://github.com/pyinstaller/pyinstaller/wiki/FAQ#mac-os-x) and it may not be able to share it with your very old OS X or old Debian server.